Hello...

 I have experience in helping clients navigate a wide range of issues, including those related to:

+You don't need a specific current issue or mental health concern to begin.
 In addition to specific issues and challenges, I see therapy sessions as a collaborative space in which to tackle both the personal and broader aspects of life:

-Everyday life / organisation / planning / self care / achieving a healthy work/life balance / decisions / habits / tools for life management / study / time management / mindset / nervous system regulation / learning to be present / cultivating self-compassion / establishing a mindfulness practice - as well as the issues that might arise for you from broader themes - issues in your community / political climate / climate concerns and world events.
+Everyday life / organisation / planning / self care / achieving a healthy work/life balance / decisions / habits / tools for life management / study / time management / mindset / nervous system regulation / Organise your thoughts / work through transitional times / access your creativity / learning to be present / cultivating self-compassion / establishing a mindfulness practice - as well as the issues that might arise for you from broader themes - issues in your community / political climate / wider concerns and world events.

 I also welcome requests for sessions from peers and students of counselling and psychotherapy who are seeking ongoing therapy or support.